Jules de Blosseville: Exploring the Pacific

 The expedition departed Toulon on 10 August 1822, making for South America.
 After stopping at Brazil and the Falkland Islands, the French rounded Cape Horn on 31 December 1822 and travelled along the coast to Peru, conducting hydrographic surveys.
 They reached Tahiti in May 1823, anchoring at Matavai Bay where Blosseville started his hydrographical surveying work.
 While at Tahiti, Blosseville became acquainted with Captain John Dibbs of the colonial barque Endeavour.
 With Dibbs, he sailed to Maupiti Island to map it for the expedition.
 While there he collected a bird specimen, the Maupiti Monarch, which was soon to become extinct.

 The expedition moved onto to Tonga, the Solomon Islands, Timor, and Australia, attained in January 1824.
 While at Sydney in Australia, Blosseville was invited by Sir Thomas Brisbane, the governor of New South Wales to work in his newly built observatory.
 They sailed onto New Zealand, arriving in the Bay of Islands in April 1824, where Blosseville undertook surveying work and explored the area inland.
-During his time in New Zealand, he met the māori chief Hongi Hika and investigated the farming techniques of the colonists.
+During his time in New Zealand, he met the Māori chief Hongi Hika and investigated the farming techniques of the colonists.

 Leaving New Zealand on 17 April 1824, visits to the Gilbert and Ellice Islands, and the Carolines followed, including the discovery of the previously unmapped islands of Mokil and Losap before the expedition moved onto the Dutch East Indies.
-They began their way home in September 1824, reaching Marseilles in March 1825, without having suffered any fatalities during the entire expedition.
+They began their way home in September 1824, reaching Marseille in March 1825, without having suffered any fatalities during the entire expedition.
 During the voyage, Duperrey named an island in the Schoutens, near New Guinea, for Blosseville although it is no longer known by this name.

 Soon after the return of the expedition's return, d'Urville had submitted a proposal to journey around the world to the Minister of the Navy.
 This being accepted, he invited Blosseville to join him but was met with a refusal.
 Instead, Blosseville worked on a number of publications; he was a contributor to an atlas of landscapes and portraits, and wrote a report on New Zealand which was published in 1826, first as part of a periodical and then as a separate document.
 Further reports on the feasibility of a French colony in New Zealand followed, the last of which was published in 1829.
 He had already returned to sea by this time; in 1827, he had sailed to India and Burma aboard Chevrette as part of a scientific expedition and the following year, promoted to lieutenant, undertook a hydrographic expedition aboard the Alacrity, serving in the Mediterranean.
 He was present at the invasion of Algiers in 1830.